pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

     # java -server Life
            Hash_Long: time for 10000:  3910  3901  3887: 2572.7 frames/sec

-This is a surprise!
+What a surprise!
 The performance got worse.
 What went wrong?
 It seems very unlikely that operations with `long`, even boxed as `Long`, are slower than with our `Point` class.
 The general structure of the program is the same.
 What is the difference?

 The difference is in the `hashCode()` method.
 In the `Point` class it looked like this: